bijanheidar/CapstoneProject01/README.md

 ![Screenshot](ERD.jpg)
 ### Backend
 * Nodejs: used as server-side platform
-* Express: to provide methods, call HTTP verb ( GET , POST , SET , etc.) and URL pattern ("Route")
+* Express: used to provide web application server and implement methods, call HTTP verb ( GET , POST , SET , etc.) and URL pattern ("Route")
 * ejs: for rendering htmls
 * body-parser: a middleware for parsing the incoming request bodies, such as the JSON data submitted using HTTP POST request.
 ## Future Expansion